RidwanSharkar/Bone-Marrow-ML-Study/README.md

    - **CD34+ dosage** surfaced as a significant predictor of survival time but does not alone guarantee survival.

 3. **Interaction Between Outcomes**
-   - *Survival Status* and *Survival Time* are interdependent (each appeared in the other’s final model).
+   - *Survival Status* and *Survival Time* are interdependent.
    - Only *extcGvHD* was shared as a top predictor across both final models.

-4. **Potential Insight**
+---

+## 5. Conclusion
 - While higher **CD34+ dosage** may prolong survival time, it does not unequivocally ensure survival status.

----

-## 5. Final Takeaways

-- For **categorical** survival status predictions, **Logistic Regression** is recommended.
+- For categorical survival status predictions, Logistic Regression is recommended.
-- For **continuous** survival time predictions, **Random Forest** is most effective.
+- For continuous survival time predictions, Random Forest is most effective.
-- Future research can explore additional clinical covariates and alternative machine learning algorithms (e.g., gradient boosting, neural networks) for further improvements.
 - The hypothesis that higher CD34+ cell dosage extends survival time is partly supported by the results, though not conclusively linked to improved survival status.